Samsung Galaxy S24: Dimensions

+Performance

 The S24 and S24+ phones are powered by Snapdragon 8 Gen 3 in North America and in East Asia (China, Macau, Hong Kong, Taiwan, and Japan), while a Exynos 2400 is used in the rest of the world.
 The S24 Ultra is equipped with the Snapdragon 8 Gen 3 in every market.
 In contrast, the S24 FE comes with an underclocked variant of the Exynos 2400 called the Exynos 2400e in every market including North America.

-A re-released version of the smaller S24 with the Snapdragon 8 Gen 3 processor was released exclusively in India on September 2025 (previously, the same device sold in India in January 2024 have the Exynos 2400 chipset).
+A re-released version of the smaller S24 with the Snapdragon 8 Gen 3 processor was released exclusively in India in September 2025 (previously, the same device sold in India in January 2024 have the Exynos 2400 chipset).

 Design

 The Galaxy S24 and S24+ have aluminum and matte glass versions and are available in four standard colors: Amber Yellow, Marble Gray, Cobalt Violet, and Onyx Black, with three additional colors available only through Samsung's website: Jade Green, Sapphire Blue and Sandstone Orange.
 The S24 Ultra features titanium versions of these colors.
 The Galaxy S24 FE has a limited set of 5 colors called Blue, Graphite, Gray, Mint, and Yellow.